PWAAAA/temporal_privileges/README.md

 10. Batch file to automatically put in sklearn environement and libraries, make experience easier for user

 11. HTML translation for output: shows data and present data well

+12. Experimentation for term project finished by April 9th